Learn how to develop a Commute Trip Reduction program in your organization. More...

-The State Agency Free Emergency (SAFE)-Ride is available to state employees in Thurston County who ride the bus, drive or ride in a carpool or vanpool, walk, or bike to work.
-The program is funded through the State Agency Rider (STAR) Pass and State Agency Commute Trip Reduction (CTR) programs at the Department of Transportation (WSDOT).
+Also known as the Guaranteed Ride Home program, the State Agency Free Emergency (SAFE)-Ride is available to state employees who work in King, Snohomish, Pierce, Thurston and Spokane counties that ride the bus, drive or ride in a carpool or vanpool, walk, or bike to work.

 Who is eligible?

-State employees assigned to a worksite in Thurston County are eligible for SAFE-Ride.
+State employees assigned to a worksite are eligible for a SAFE-Ride.
 You are eligible on any day you ride the bus, vanpool, carpool, bicycle, or walk to work.